celo-org/developer-tooling/docs/command-line-interface/account.md

       signing

   --rpcUrl=<value>
-      (required) The RPC URL you want to claim
+      (required) The RPC URL to claim

   --useLedger
       Set it to use a ledger wallet

 DESCRIPTION
-  Claim a domain and add the claim to a local metadata file
+  Claim a RPC URL and add the claim to a local metadata file

 EXAMPLES
   claim-rpc-url ~/metadata.json --rpc-url example.com --from 0x5409ED021D9299bf6814279A6A1411A7e866A631